Aphris-Karu/Free-Corrade-AI/objects/README.md

 ## Bot Objects

-###RiveScript has the ability ro be extended through scripted objects.
+###RiveScript has the ability to be extended through scripted objects.

 Objects are code written in perl or Java that are called by the script and the returned value is presented to the rivescript to be used in responces.